Vertical Federated Learning: A Structured Literature Review: Methodology

 \subsection{Study Selection}

 The results obtained using the defined search strategy were filtered based on a set of criteria.
-Only the articles which met the following criteria were considered further for first round screening: \begin{itemize} \item Published after 2015 since the term \emph{"Federated Learning"} was first coined in 2016 \item Written in English language \item Availability of full text \item Title and abstract specifically mention the focus on vertical federated learning \end{itemize} After the initial screening, the chosen articles were checked for redundancy.
+Only the articles which met the following criteria were considered further for first round screening: \begin{itemize} \item Published after 2015 since the term \emph{"Federated Learning"} was first coined in 2016 \item Published until 15/03/2023 \item Written in English language \item Availability of full text \item Title and abstract specifically mention the focus on vertical federated learning \end{itemize} After the initial screening, the chosen articles were checked for redundancy which resulted in 122 unique articles.
 The unique articles were then investigated by going through the full text.
-Additionally, we used "snowballing" \cite{streeton2004researching} technique to identify relevant articles.
+Additionally, we used "snowballing" \citep{streeton2004researching} technique to identify relevant articles.
 This was done by identifying relevant articles from the reference section of the previously selected articles.
+Use of the "snowballing" technique lead to finding 14 additional relevant articles which were included for this review.
 The final articles which are included in this SLR were selected based on the fact that they answered the following questions \begin{itemize} \item Did the article provide an answer to any of the research questions? \item Was the article focused on VFL and not general FL? \item Was the method proposed in the article evaluated? \item Were the experiments and results properly documented? \end{itemize} In addition, survey papers were also considered where vertical federated learning had been addressed.